jennifer-lu/animated-colors-extra-dark/README.md

 ### Troubleshooting

-If the theme is removed upon restarting Firefox, ensure that all themes and related add-ons (e.g. Firefox Color) are disabled.
+If the theme does not show, or is removed upon restarting Firefox, ensure that all themes and theme related add-ons (e.g. Firefox Color) are disabled.

 ## Development